 Quite often, you can spot the same garments being reused in different productions - sometimes a main player's costume in one film will be reused in a brief scene, or an an extra, in another.
 The blog Recycled Movie Costumes is a wonderful resource in that regard.

 (Note: Historical 'epics' such as Cleopatra, The Last Emperor, or Apocalypto, or futuristic/fantastical 'epics' like David Lynch's Dune or Peter Jackson's Lord of the Rings, *did* have even the extra's costumes bespoke-made for the production.
-Such extravagant productions are the exception, not the rule.)The costume is a military uniform.
+Such extravagant productions are the exception, not the rule.)The costume is from a historical war film.

-In contemporary productions, almost always, uniforms of any sort - military, police, medical, food service, etc - are bought clothes, kept in stock by the costume house that purchased them.However, for historical war films such as Charge of the Light Brigade, Zulu, or Saving Private Ryan, the historical uniforms will have to be made in bulk at a costume house.
+For historical war films such as Charge of the Light Brigade, Zulu, Patton or Saving Private Ryan, the historical uniforms will have to be made in bulk in a costume house.

-Other historical productions, such as The Mission, The Last Emperor or Raiders of the Lost Ark, while not strictly war films, still required historical military uniforms to be made alongside the other cast members' costumes, often at the very same costume house.Certain contemporary productions, like Firefox, Red Dawn, or The Hunt for Red October, required cast members to wear Soviet uniforms, which were impossible to procure during the Cold War.
+Other historical productions, such as The Mission, The Last Emperor or Raiders of the Lost Ark, while not strictly war films, still required historical military uniforms to be made alongside the other cast members' costumes, often in the very same costume house as the other costumes.Certain contemporary productions, like Firefox or Gorky Park, required cast members to wear Soviet uniforms, which were impossible to procure during the Cold War.
 Ergo, costume houses made the communist uniforms for these productions.

 A matter of taste but by and large I am not fond of the costumes of most 2000s, 2010s, 2020s etc productions, especially those in futuristic or fantastical settings.While some period productions of the 2000s and 2010s have had very impressive costume design, they are already well-known and I would prefer to focus on older and overlooked productions.